MRI | Clinical Context | Mechanical Low Back Pain

 -

-An MRI does not show how your spine behaves when you move, bend, sit, lift, or twist.
+An MRI does not show how your spine behaves when for instance, you pick up your kids, sit at your desk, or rolling over in bed.

-That’s why so many people have “abnormal” MRIs and no pain — like the image of one of our successful student-patient, to the left — and others have severe pain with relatively mild imaging findings — like the image below (also another successful student-patient!)
+Remarkably many people have “abnormal” MRIs and no pain — like the image of one of our successful student-patient, to the left — and others have severe pain with relatively mild imaging findings — like the image below, also successful student-patient!

-Because when used correctly, it can help us confirm, clarify, or even correct our working hypothesis—so we arrive at a more precise plan
+When combined with a proper physical examination, MRIs can help confirm, clarify, or even correct our working hypothesis, so we arrive at a more precise plan.

 In short, the sequence of events matters.